NRL Grand Final: Notable grand finals

 1963 – St. George beat Western Suburbs 8–3 in a match famous for the iconic 'Gladiators' photo of Norm Provan and Arthur Summons covered in mud.
 It is also notable for a controversial try scored by Dragons winger Johnny King.
-Wests players tackled him and believed him to be held, however the referee ruled play on.
+Wests players tackled him and believed him to be held; however, the referee ruled play on.

 1965 – A then record crowd of 78,056 packed into the Sydney Cricket Ground to see St. George captain Norm Provan play his last NSWRFL game.
 It was also St. George's 10th straight premiership.

 1966 – St. George win their 11th straight premiership, at the time a world record in any football code.

 1969 – Balmain win a controversial grand final 11–2 over South Sydney.
 The game causes controversy due to Balmain's lay down tactics.

 1975 – Eastern Suburbs beat St. George by a then record 38–0 score line.
 St. George fullback Graeme Langlands plays the game in white boots and has a painkiller injection go wrong.

 1977 – St. George and Parramatta play out the first drawn grand final, 9-all after extra time.
 They come back the next week for a grand final replay and St. George win 22–0.

-1978 – Manly and Cronulla play out the second consecutive drawn grand final, 11-all.
+1978 – Manly and Cronulla play out the second consecutive drawn grand final, 11–11.
 There is no extra time and the replay is played on the following Tuesday, won by Manly 16–0.

 1987 – Manly defeat Canberra 18–8 in the last grand final played at the Sydney Cricket Ground.

-1989 – Known by many as the best grand final ever, Canberra come from 14–2 down to beat Balmain 19–14 in extra time.
+1989 – Known by many as the best grand final ever—a year coincidentally believed to be the greatest by some, Canberra come from 14–2 down to beat Balmain 19–14 in extra time.
 Canberra became the first team outside of NSW to win the competition.